 - Childproof bottles can be a good place to store gum or candies.
 Remove labels from old prescription bottles and voila.
-This still isn’t totally dog proof for extra aggressive chewers.
+This still isn’t totally dog-proof for extra aggressive chewers.

 - Stick with tried and true dog treats and food.
-If there is question, don’t give it to them.
+If there is any question, don’t give it to them.

-- Keep bathrooms off limits.
+- Keep bathrooms off-limits.
 Teach the kids to keep doors shut at all times.
 There are way too many harmful things, from medications and cleaners, that are in bathrooms anyway.

 - Always stay in puppy proof mode.
 It’s easier to just reverse everything in the house for future pups or even kids.
-Cleaners, medications, chemicals and xylitol products can now and forever stay in out of reach cabinets versus lower storage spots.
+Cleaners, medications, chemicals, and xylitol products can now and forever stay in out-of-reach cabinets versus lower storage spots.

 There are a lot of things dogs shouldn’t have, but xylitol can be immediately dangerous.
 We all make mistakes, so just act quickly if it happens to your baby.
 Prevention is everything, so it’s probably best to just rid the home of the ingredient.
-Now let’s push for change, and maybe manufacturers can come up with puppy safe gum and sugar free products.
+Now let’s push for change, and maybe manufacturers can come up with puppy-safe gum and sugar-free products.